World Trade Center controlled demolition conspiracy theories: UAF study

+Some other researchers have criticized their conclusions.

 Criticism

 The American Society of Civil Engineers Structural Engineering Institute issued a statement calling for further discussion of NIST's recommendations, and Britain's Institution of Structural Engineers published a statement in May 2002 welcoming the FEMA report, noting that the report expressed similar views to those held by its group of professionals.

 Following the publication of Jones' paper "Why Indeed Did the WTC Buildings Completely Collapse?"
 Brigham Young University responded to Jones' "increasingly speculative and accusatory" statements by placing him on paid leave, and thereby stripping him of two classes, in September 2006, pending a review of his statements and research.
 Six weeks later, Jones retired from the university.
 The structural engineering faculty at the university issued a statement which said that they "do not support the hypotheses of Professor Jones".
 On September 22, 2005, Jones gave a seminar on his hypotheses to a group of his colleagues from the Department of Physics and Astronomy at BYU.
 According to Jones, all but one of his colleagues agreed after the seminar that an investigation was in order and the lone dissenter came to agreement with Jones' suggestions the next day.

 Northwestern University Professor of Civil Engineering Zdeněk Bažant, who was the first to offer a published peer-reviewed theory of the collapses, wrote "a few outsiders claiming a conspiracy with planted explosives" as an exception.
 Bažant and Verdure trace such "strange ideas" to a "mistaken impression" that safety margins in design would make the collapses impossible.
 One of the effects of a more detailed modeling of the progressive collapse, they say, could be to "dispel the myth of planted explosives".
 Indeed, Bažant and Verdure have proposed examining data from controlled demolitions in order to better model the progressive collapse of the towers, suggesting that progressive collapse and controlled demolition are not two separate modes of failure (as the controlled-demolition conspiracy theory assumes).

 Thomas Eagar, a professor of materials science and engineering at the Massachusetts Institute of Technology, also dismissed the controlled-demolition conspiracy theory.
 Eagar remarked, "These people (in the 9/11 truth movement) use the 'reverse scientific method.'
 They determine what happened, throw out all the data that doesn't fit their conclusion, and then hail their findings as the only possible conclusion."